 Be a responsible pet owner and take your bird to your vet for proper care.
 Remember birds can live for quite a while, but dirty cages and poor nutrition can shorten their life span.

-Visit your local shelter or visit bird adoption to find your new forever friend.
+Visit your local shelter or visit Best Friends’ bird adoption or other reputable adoption gropus to find your new forever friend.